Royal Court Theatre, 11th May 2017

 So just to say THIS IS FECKING OUTSTANDING.
 If anything beats this to play of the year it is going to have to work very hard.
 I confess (and the SO agrees) to not quite sharing the majority opinion on Jez Butterworth’s play Jerusalem.
 Yes Mark Rylance was off the scale brilliant as your man Rooster, the wealth and layering of ideas was genius and their were plenty of memorable scenes but we might have liked just a peep more of a dramatic story.

 Well people you get that here.
 The set, sound and lighting are immensely detailed, the performances of the expansive cast without exception perfect (though if had to pick one performance beyond the mighty debutant Paddy Considine it would be Tom Glynn-Carney) and Sam Mendes’s direction exemplary.
 But at the end of the day it is all about the the writing – and what writing.
 Since there is a transfer to the West End no plot details here.
 Let me just say that the way history, family drama and a cracking story with a powerful conclusion, are intertwined is simply magnificent.
-There are the connections with a distant, mysterious past and events and with the land/seasons that informed Jerusalem but this time set against the backdrop of the Troubles in Ireland.
+There are the connections with distant, mysterious past events and with the land/seasons, (the stuff that informed Jerusalem), but this time set against the backdrop of the Troubles in Ireland.
 The Republican cause is examined from all angles and the way in which that affects multiple generations is brilliantly illuminated.
 This is a real family sketched with precision and humour but there is real insight too.
-And there are stories of love and longing, major and minor as well.
+And there are stories of love and longing, in major and minor keys, as well.